Travel

 I bought a new scooter.
 The previous one was slowly falling apart.
 My new toy is black and shiny, and it drives like a dream.
 Every time I start the engine it amazes me how wonderful it sounds – a pure bliss to my ears, after my last, coughing, old Honda Click.
 Now I am trying not to miss any opportunity to take my toy for a spin, and I can go to the mountains, without being scared that I will get stuck somewhere in the middle of nowhere.

 A couple of weeks ago I decided to go for a day trip, not far from the city (around 30-40 minutes drive), to the lovely Mae Sa Valley.
-It is not very high in the mountains, but it is enough for you to breath with some fresh air, and get some rest from the city.
+It is not very high in the mountains, but it is enough for you to breathe in some fresh air, and get some rest from the city.

 The road out of Chiang Mai to Mae Rim is busy and, at one point, changes into a building site.
 Driving in the dust, between hundreds of other vehicles is not easy, but after 15 minutes there is a turn to Mae Sa waterfall and you can finally enjoy the country road.